fixie-ai/fixie-sdk-js/docs/document-qa.md

 One of the most popular use cases for LLMs is doing question answering (Q/A) over a large corpus of unstructured data.

 Fixie makes it possible to quickly build Q/A Agents by automatically crawling a set of developer-provided URLs, generating embeddings, chunking the data, and storing it inside of a Vector Database for efficient retrieval.
+For data sets that aren't easily available to a web crawler, Fixie also supports [custom corpora](#custom-corpora).

 To get started, let's look at a simple [CodeShotAgent](/agents/#CodeShotAgent) that answers questions about Python: